-Worker missing after fatal blast at WI corn mill
+Worker missing after fatal blast at Wisconsin corn mill

 MADISON (AP) - Recovery crews have pulled one more body from the rubble of a southern Wisconsin corn mill that exploded, but another worker remains missing.

 The blast was reported late Wednesday night at the Didion Milling Plant in Cambria, a rural village about 45 miles (72 kilometers) northeast of Madison.
 At least two workers were killed and nearly a dozen were taken to hospitals following the explosion and fire, which also leveled part of the facility.